Ayuh, We’re Again Giving Back to the Mountain Trails we Love so Much by Literally Rolling Up Our Sleeves and Working on Them! Wanna Help?

 - Be prepared for whatever weather, but do wear long pants, regardless.
 No shorts.

 - Also bring lunch/snacks for the day, bug spray, and a couple liters of water.

 - Oh, and please wear real boots.

-- We will supply work gloves, safety glasses, hard hats, work tools, and basic instruction as needed.
+- We will supply work gloves (limited supply so please bring your own if you have them), safety glasses, hard hats, work tools, and basic instruction as needed.

 - Note: Please note that this is strictly a work day, there will be no special training element.
 Participation will, however, count toward trail work requirements like that of the AMC’s Four Season list and such.
 Participation will of course also benefit the Forest and those who use it.